Wildlife Guide: Maned Wolf

 Maned Wolf Communication

-A pair’s shared territory can be up to 10 – 12 square miles (27-30 sq. km.)
-Since they live mostly alone, but mate for life, urine marking is the most important aspect of the communication between them.
-They crisscross each other’s trails, marking along the way; they also mark hunting trails and buried prey.
-The animals have a range of vocalizations including whines, yips and a loud bark called a “roar-bark.”
-Listen at night for their cries; in Brazil it is believed that they predict a change in weather.
+A maned wolf pair’s shared territory can be up to 10–12 square miles (27-30 sq. km.)
+Since they live mostly alone but mate for life, urine marking is the most important aspect of their communication.
+They crisscross each other’s trails, marking along the way and marking hunting trails and buried prey.
+The animals have a range of vocalizations, including whines, yips, and a loud bark called a “roar-bark.”
+Listen at night for their cries; in Brazil, it is believed that they predict a change in weather.

 Range and Habitat